Mainak27das/Sortify/README.md

 # Sorting Visualizer

-! click this link to view the project :   https://sortify-orcin.vercel.app/

 A visually engaging web application to help you understand and compare different sorting algorithms!
 Built with React and react-spring, this Sorting Visualizer showcases sorting algorithms in real-time, adjusting array sizes and speeds for an interactive experience.

 ## 🚀 Features